wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (3) The court, tribunal, or person must ensure, as far as reasonably practicable, that the interpreter provided is competent.

-    Section 6: substituted, on 1 April 2000, by [section 6][227] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 6: replaced, on 1 April 2000, by [section 6][227] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 7 Obligation to assign patient to responsible clinician